Fawley Museum

 A typical Invitation Day scene on a beautiful summer's day as No 31 hauls a passenger train up the hill to Somersham station.

-Since the death of Sir William and, more recently, the disruption caused by Covid, Fawley Museum has continued to host Invitation Days and private visits where the railway plays a prominent part.
-In addition, the grounds and buildings of the estate have been used for many events: photo-shoots, weddings, parties and television shows.
-Fawley has been the venue for the National Transport Trust Annual Awards since 2021 which, in 2023, allowed us to provide our very own Royal Train for the Patron, HRH The Princess Royal.
+Since the death of Sir William and, more recently, the disruption caused by Covid, Fawley Museum has continued to host Invitation Days and private visits, where the railway plays a prominent part.
+In addition, the grounds and buildings of the estate have been used for many other events: photo-shoots, weddings, parties and television shows.
+Fawley has been the venue for the National Transport Trust Annual Awards since 2021 which, in 2023 and 2024, allowed us to provide our very own Royal Train for the Trust's Patron, HRH The Princess Royal.